Chart by Florian Zandt on Statista

 Certain models can be used to create highly convincing phishing emails in mass quantities, allowing for bypass of traditional spam filters.

-Much like how AI is being used to proactively prevent system vulnerabilities, it is also being used to scan systems significantly faster so that attackers can exploit holes before they are found and patched.
+Much like how AI is being used to proactively prevent system vulnerabilities, it is also being used to scan systems significantly faster, allowing attackers to exploit holes before they are found and patched.